Shirley Chater: Presidency at TWU

-While on sabbatical from UCSF and working with ACE in Washington, DC, in 1986, Texas Woman's University (TWU) nominated Chater as a candidate for university president.
+While on sabbatical from UCSF and working with ACE in Washington, D.C., in 1986, Texas Woman's University (TWU) nominated Chater as a candidate for university president.
 About half of TWU's academic offerings were in the health sciences, which made Chater a unique fit.
 She accepted the position in July 1986 and began there three months later.
 A state commission had just been formed to investigate whether some of the state's 37 public colleges could be merged.
 Between the time that Chater accepted the position and the time that she started, the commission proposed that TWU should be merged with the University of North Texas (UNT).
 In testimony before the commission, Chater pointed out that TWU was the nation's only public university primarily for women.

 The commission in Texas cancelled the proposed merger of TWU and UNT about two months after Chater's arrival at TWU.
 Officials at TWU and the City of Denton credited her with focusing the university on a consistent mission.
 Upon her arrival, TWU had 33 academic programs with two or fewer graduates in the previous six years total.
 Chater led an effort that reorganized the university from a system of 11 schools into eight schools.
 In 1991, Chater was one of three finalists for the position of chancellor of California State University; Barry Munitz, a former chancellor of the University of Houston, was selected for the position.